 $15 or free with 3 or more bags

 $50 Off your 1st Order with code TRYNOW from A Pup Above

 Consider the food prep process: Food prep processes affect nutrient density and bioavailability of nutrients for your pup.
-If you want to order fresh food – ensure the delivery service slow cooks its food at low temperatures, preferably in small batches, in USDA-approved kitchen facilities.
+If you want to order fresh food, ensure the delivery service slow-cooks its food at low temperatures – preferably in small batches – in USDA-approved kitchen facilities.
 You also want to ensure that no preservatives, fillers, or artificial flavors and coloring are used to process your pet's food, which are all extremely common in pet foods.

 Consider your price point: Each human-grade dog food delivery service on this list charges different prices depending on the recipe you choose and the amount of food your dog needs.
-You can find dry food for $1 or raw food for up to $16 per day.
+You can find dry food for as low as $1 or raw food for up to $16 per day.
 Fortunately, shipping is usually free for pet food delivery services.
 Double-check pricing before you finalize your order, and don't forget to apply one of our discount codes!

 Human-grade means that food ingredients are considered “edible” for humans according to USDA guidelines.
 At the time of this writing, there’s no legal definition or guidelines for what “human-grade” must include or exclude.
-While human-grade dog food ingredient quality is edible for humans, recipes formulated by these services are still dog food and are optimized for dog rather than human health.
+While human-grade dog food ingredient quality is edible for humans, recipes formulated by my shortlisted services are still dog food and are optimized for dog rather than human health.